nrfconnect/sdk-nrf/doc/nrf/getting_started/modifying.rst

       To locate a specific configuration option, use the **Search modules** field.
       Read the `Configuring with nRF Kconfig`_ page in the |nRFVSC| documentation for more information.

+      Alternatively, you can configure your application in the |nRFVSC| using menuconfig.
+      Open the **More actions..** menu next to `Kconfig action in the Actions View`_ to start menuconfig in the extension.

    .. group-tab:: Command line

       To quickly test different configuration options, or to build your application in different variants, you can update the :file:`.config` file in the build directory.